 Success by definition is for a person “to move steadily and consistently toward accomplishing God’s plans and purposes for one’s life, according to one’s *potential.
 Success is a lifelong (and eternal) journey, not a destination.” [ * Potential consists of three components: 1. our innate ability or God-given talents and gifts.
 2. Our education and training.
 3. Our inner desire to ascertain and accomplish God’s plans and purposes for our lives.]

 Prosperity is “for one to have enough for one’s journey.”
 It is to have all of one’s physical, mental, emotional, financial, and spiritual needs met by God throughout one’s journey.
 The basic operative principle to ensure ongoing prosperity is to give to God in all areas of one’s life, for Jesus said it is more blessed (more productive) to give than to receive.
-As we give, God gives back to us at our points of need throughout our eternal journeys.
+As we give, God gives back to us at our points of need throughout both our mortal and immortal, eternal journeys.

 Knowing that I have a tendency to get a little wordy at times, someone once jokingly challenged me to state in ten words or fewer what we believe.
 It took a long time to formulate such a brief statement, but here it is.
 Let’s call it a summary “credo”: “God restores everyone.
 Those who know, tell those who don’t.”